mozilla-ai/lumigator/docs/source/get-started/ui-guide.md

 ![Results Row by Row Comparison](../../assets/ui_guide_steps/results_row_by_row.png)

-Congratulation!
+---

+Congratulations!
 With that, you have successfully run your first experiment using the Lumigator UI!
 You can continue to run more experiments by uploading your custom datasets and selecting from among the different models available.